 Lupe Fiasco — Arrested Development

-Lupe Fiasco, one of hip-hop’s rarest lyrical talents, has often sat on that exact throne in the modern era of rap.
-Fiasco’s penmanship is nearly unrivaled (see also: Black Thought), and yet, his mastery of the art of subtext and clever lyricism might be his most impressive feat.
+Lupe Fiasco, one of hip-hop’s rarest lyrical talents, has often sat on that exact throne.
+Fiasco’s penmanship is nearly unrivaled—see also: Black Thought—and yet, his mastery of the art of subtext and clever lyricism might be his most impressive feat.
 Like Arrested Development, Lupe’s music is unrelenting.
 It doesn’t stop to hand-hold through its densest points, but the more patient, attentive, and engaged the listener or viewer remains with them, the richer the experience.
-There are inherent flaws to find in both, but they each manage to transport their audience to a higher plane within the medium, where casual viewers and listeners are rarely rewarded like the dedicated ones.
+There are inherent flaws in both works, but they each manage to transport their audience to a higher plane within the medium, where casual viewers and listeners are rarely rewarded like the dedicated ones.

 J. Cole — Breaking Bad

-The answer here is more obvious than you'd think.
-The reason J. Cole is the Breaking Bad of hip-hop is that, like Cole, everyone who remains a staunch fan of Breaking Bad can’t help but tell you at every turn how great Breaking Bad really is.
+The answer here is more obvious than you’d think.
+J. Cole is the Breaking Bad of hip-hop because, like Cole, everyone who remains a staunch fan of Breaking Bad can’t help but tell you at every turn that Breaking Bad is great.

 Oh, you’ve seen Breaking Bad and know how great it is?
-Okay, but have you really seen Breaking Bad and do you know it’s even greater than that?
+Okay, but have you really seen Breaking Bad?
+Did you know it’s even greater than that?

-The irony of both J. Cole and one of the truly immaculate shows of the 21st century is that their allure is diminished only by their loudest fans.
+Only the loudest of fans can diminish the allure of J. Cole and one of the truly immaculate shows of the 21st century.

 Post Malone — Ozark

 Similarly, Post Malone, everyone’s favorite sentient cigarette and someone who could probably actually star in Ozark, is as confounding and mind-numbingly entertaining as the very peaks of the show.
-Everything from Post Malone’s waning, swirly voice to the trap-influenced production that carries him across his songs feels like prestige pop music—until you fully realize his style is nothing more than a heaping pile of dilution.
+Everything from Post’s waning, swirly voice to the trap-influenced production that carries his material feels like prestige pop music—until you fully realize his style is nothing more than a heaping pile of dilution.

-Even if what both Post Malone and Ozark do is enough to clearly keep us entertained, they are not like their prestige contemporaries because their contemporaries never make their audience members feel like they should be wearing Crocs with socks.
+Post Malone and Ozark keep us entertained, but they are not like their prestige contemporaries because their contemporaries never make their audience members feel like they should be wearing Crocs with socks.

 Big Sean — The Big Bang Theory